oddbird/oddleventy/content/blog/2021/support-unknown.md

-While we wait for browsers to standardize how they handle _negation of unknown support_, developers should wrap any new test syntax in parenthesis:
+While we wait for browsers to standardize how they handle _negation of unknown support_, developers should wrap any new test syntax in parentheses:

 ```css
 @supports not (container(min-width: 1em)) {